ewalldo/Packages-Project/Assets/HierarchyEnhancer/README.md

 Shortcuts are available when hovering over an item in the hierarchy (make sure that the hierarchy is the focused window).
 The following supported shortcuts are:
 - Activate/deactivate: Press "A" when hovering over a gameObject to toggle its status between active and inactive.
 - Focus: Press "F" when hovering over a gameObject to focus on it on the Scene view.
+- Expand/collapse: Press "C" when hovering over a gameObject to expand/collapse the object in the hierarchy.
+- Delete: Press "Shift + X" when hovering over a gameObject to delete it from the hierarchy.

 ## 5 - Contact Information <a name="contactInformation"/>
 If you have any questions or want to report a bug/problem with the package, please contact me at evaldo.lborba@gmail.com